superfly/docs/reference/fly-launch.html.md

 Before deployment, you might want to create and configure a [storage volume](/docs/apps/volume-storage/) or [Postgres database](/docs/reference/postgres/), or [set app secrets](/docs/reference/secrets/).

-Some flyctl launchers will do some or all of this using the API.
+Some flyctl scanners will do some or all of this using the API.

 ## Deployment